 What happens if the respondent does not provide a payment schedule?

-If the payment schedule is served one day late it is invalid and must be treated as if it was not served.
+If the payment schedule is served one day late (business day 16), it is invalid and must be treated as if it was not served.
 Therefore it is essential to count business days carefully.
-The first business day is the first day after service of the payment claim (excluding Saturday, Sunday, public holidays; all days between Christmas and New Year;and any other day on which there is a Statewide shut-down of the operations of the building and construction industry ) i.e. the day of service is day 0.

-If the respondent does not pay the full amount than the claimant can:
+If the respondent does not pay the full amount by the due date for payment then the claimant can:

 - Apply in writing to Adjudicate Today for adjudication of the claimed amount.
-However before making the adjudication application the claimant must, within 20 business days after the due date for payment, give the respondent notice that the respondent has just 5 business days to provide a payment schedule;
+However, before making the adjudication application the claimant must, within 20 business days after the due date for payment, give the respondent a second opportunity to provide a payment schedule.
+This time, the respondent has just 5 business days to comply; or

 - Sue in court or commence any dispute resolution process permitted by the construction contract; and / or

 - Give notice of intention to suspend work.